2017 Citizens for Space Exploration Congressional Visits Report

 - Rep. Brian Babin (R-TX-36)

 Some key feedback received from the teams:

-- There was strong support for NASA to stay the course on the human space programs, especially into the new administration.
+- There was strong support for NASA to stay the course on the human space programs.